The answer to the question "How many days in Ninh Binh?" depends on which sites you'd like to visit.

 Inside you can find several Buddhist images carved in stone and hollow stalactites on which you can play some tunes.
 Some of these caves were used by the Viet Minh to hide from the French during the First Indochina War.

-Tips: Aim to stay 1 hour maximum, as the site is not that small.
+Tips: Aim to stay 1-hour maximum, as the site is not that big.

-It’s difficult to gauge how far up you’ve hiked due to the zig zagging nature of the stairs, but persistence will ensure that you’re reward with one of the best views in Vietnam.
+It’s difficult to gauge how far up you’ve hiked due to the zig-zagging nature of the stairs, but persistence will ensure that you're rewarded with one of the best views in Vietnam.
 At the top, you’ll see the Ngo Dong River wind its way through Tam Coc and the endless mountains, blanketing the landscape far off into the distance.

 The heat and humidity can be quite debilitating, so make sure you’re well hydrated and have plenty of water with you at the time.